24th Street/Jefferson and 24th Street/Washington stations

-24th Street/Jefferson and 24th Street/Washington stations are a pair of light rail stations on the A Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
+24th Street/Jefferson and 24th Street/Washington stations are a pair of light rail stations on the A Line of the Valley Metro Rail & Streetcar system in Phoenix, Arizona, United States.
 This station is split between two platforms, the westbound platform which is located on Washington Street at 24th Street and the eastbound platform located on Jefferson Street at 24th Street, approximately 400 ft apart from one another.
+Each station consists of one side platform.